4 ways to synchronize those exchange accounts

 Ana NetoProducts and Solutions 15 Comments

-Do you handle several Exchange accounts?
-Staying on track with all your email accounts, each with their own calendars, contacts, messages, and tasks, can become seriously overwhelming.
-Still, there are ways to help you keep on top of things.
-We’ll show you ways to make your life easier while handling multiple accounts of the most business-popular mail server, Microsoft Exchange Server.
+Do you manage multiple Exchange accounts?
+Keeping up with all your email accounts, each with its own calendars, contacts, messages, and tasks, can be quite overwhelming.
+However, there are ways to help you stay organized.
+We can show you ways to simplify your life while handling multiple accounts on Microsoft Exchange Server, the most popular mail server for businesses.

-Exchange Server is behind the most popular email clients such as Outlook and Office 365.
-Regardless of whether you want to sync two Office 365 calendars, or sync two Outlook calendars, what happens behind the scenes is that you sync two Exchange calendars, provided your account is an Exchange account.
+Exchange Server is behind the most popular email clients, such as Outlook and Office 365.
+Whether you want to sync two Office 365 calendars or two Outlook calendars, what happens behind the scenes is that you sync two Exchange calendars, provided your account is an Exchange account.

-In this article we will also discuss how to approach the issues if you have a mix of Exchange accounts with Google Workspace accounts (formerly G Suite).
+In this article, we will also discuss how to approach the issues if you have a mix of Exchange accounts and Google Workspace accounts (formerly G Suite).

 Long story short, if you are an Exchange account user, read on!